Revisiting Residue Codes for Modern Memories: Results

 \subsection{Performance}

-\fakesec{Simulation Setup.} We evaluated the impact of \OUR{} decoder on performance one the gem5 simulator\footnote{v20.1.0.2, commit: 0d703041fcd5d119012b62287695723a2955b408} \cite{binkert2011gem5} with the SPEC 2017 (v1.1.5) benchmarking suite \cite{bucek2018spec}.
-We configured a Haswell-like CPU with 3.4GHz frequency, 64kB L1 cache equally split for instructions and data, L2 256kB/core, L3 of 8MB, and 8GB DDR4 memory.
-To emulate the latency of encoding we delay each store instruction by the latency of the encoder, and each load is delayed by the latency of the decoder.
-To achieve this goal we modified a memory controller of the gem5 simulator.
-For convenience, the details of the simulated system are summarized in Table~\ref{table:gem5Table}.
+\fakesec{Simulation Setup} We evaluated the performance impact of~\OURFull{} with the gem5 simulator \cite{binkert2011gem5} and SPEC 2017 (v1.1.5) benchmarking suite\cite{bucek2018spec}.
+We configured a Haswell-like CPU with 3.4GHz frequency, 64kB L1 cache equally split for instructions and data, L2 256kB/core, L3 of 8MB, and 32GB DDR4 memory.
+For the simulation, we picked the TimingSimpleCPU model that provides a detailed timing simulation of the memory subsystem while executing instructions in a single clock cycle.
+We used gcc 4.8.5 to build dynamically-linked \texttt{fprate} and \texttt{intrate} SPEC 2017 benchmarks with -O3 optimization level.
+We executed the benchmarks with the reference inputs for 10 billion instructions, which is long enough to warm up the caches and put the system in a steady state.

-For the simulation, we picked TimingSimpleCPU which provides detailed timing simulation of the memory subsystem, and executes the instructions in a single clock cycle.
-We used gcc 4.8.5 to build dynamically-linked all \texttt{fprate} and \texttt{intrate} SPEC 2017 benchmarks with -O3 optimization level\footnote{cam4 failed in simulation, while successfully running on a host machine}.
-We executed the benchmarks with reference inputs for 100 billion instructions, which is long enough to make sure that the caches are warmed up, the system is in steady mode, and the results are representative of benchmark behavior.
+To emulate encoding latency, we delay each write transaction on the memory interface by the latency of the encoder.
+There is no decoding penalty because all the evaluated codes are systematic.
+To estimate performance penalty due to the delay of error correction, we delay memory reads by the latency of the error-correcting circuit.
+To achieve this goal, we modified the memory controller of the gem5 simulator.
+For convenience, the extra latencies are summarized in the last two columns of Table~\ref{table:hw_impl}.

-\fakesec{Results and Discussion.} Figure~\ref{fig:latenciesSPEC} summarizes the slowdown of SPEC 2017 for different error correction schemes introduced into the system.
-We normalize the results to the system with no ECC present, i.e. no additional delays for memory accesses.
-As expected, a non-systematic~\OURShort{} SEC (yellow bars) code causes the highest performance hit -- 0.35\% on average, because every memory read will require to decode the data first, as its encoded in a non separable way.
-The comparable Hamming code (green bars) has a 3x smaller slowdown of 0.11\%.
-As we see from the results, \OURShort(), despite taking 2 more cycles on each write, has the same 0.11\% system slowdown as Reed-Solomon code (red bars).
+\fakesec{Results and Discussion} Figure~\ref{fig:latenciesSPEC} summarizes the slowdown of SPEC 2017 due to two evaluated scenarios: (1) error-free operation, and (2) error correction on every read operation.
+We see from the figure that~\OUR{} (blue bars) and Reed-Solomon (orange bars) have similar performance to the baseline, despite~\OURShort{} taking two more cycles for encoding than Reed-Solomon.
+This is likely as write operations are rarely on a critical path of the system, and delaying them by one or three cycles is unlikely to be critical for performance.
+In the worst-case scenario where every memory read results in corrupted data, Reed-Solomon (red bars) would have a slightly better performance than~\OURShort{} (green bars)---a slowdown of 0.09\% vs. 0.2\% on average.
+As we see from those results, performance overheads of~\OURShort{} are minimal and comparable to those of the Reed-Solomon code.